hernantz/blog/content/one-configpy-to-config-all.md

 without compromising any credentials.
 What this means is that credentials and secrets should also be kept outside the codebase and made configurable.

-So secrets and envirionment dependant settings have to be handled somehow.
+So secrets and environment dependant settings have to be handled somehow.

 Config files are very convenient since they can be version-controlled, can be put into templates by Config Management/Orchestration tools and come handy when